paxdotdev/docs/src/reference-paxel.md

 }
 ```

 With a reasonable and finite amount of work, PAXEL will also be able to refer to "anything within scope" within a Rust file, allowing the import & use of arbitrary symbols & packages.
-This approach will build on the `get_fully_qualified_type` work done by the parser to reflect on Property types.
+This approach will build on the `get_type_id` work done by the parser to reflect on Property types.
 Until that time, using an arbitrary import — for example, calling an imported method — requires re-exposing that method through a method available on `self`.

 ---